-I think I have made good use of the space that I have.
-I don’t need more space.
-I don’t want more space.
+To my eye I think I have made good use of the space that I have and thus I don’t need more space.
+Plus I don’t want more space.

 I’m really quite happy having all my things out in plain sight, because they not only serve a purpose, but I like the way they look.
 In fact now I actually prefer things out in plain sight.

 My kitchen makes me smile.
-It isn’t fancy.
-It isn’t expensive.
-It doesn’t have the latest appliances.
+It isn’t fancy or expensive.
+And it doesn’t have the latest appliances.
 But it’s more than good enough for me.